Skip to content

 Daytona Dashboard ↗ is a visual user interface where you can manage sandboxes, access API keys, view usage, and more.
 It serves as the primary point of control for managing your Daytona resources.

-Daytona provides Python, TypeScript, Ruby, and Go SDKs to programmatically interact with sandboxes.
+Daytona provides Python, TypeScript, Ruby, Go, and Java SDKs to programmatically interact with sandboxes.
 They support sandbox lifecycle management, code execution, resource access, and more.

 Daytona provides command-line access to core features for interacting with Daytona Sandboxes, including managing their lifecycle, snapshots, and more.